chantastic/sites/chan.dev/src/content/decisions/0003-use-nunjucks-for-templates.md

 ---
-title: "3.
-Use nunjucks for templates"
+title: '3.
+Use nunjucks for templates'
-status: "Accepted"
+status: 'Accepted'
 date: 2023-01-07
 ---